 One gross form turns into another one when dominated by Black Matter (Strong Force).
 This is usually called destruction.
 A house crumbles and becomes sand.
 That sand is made into bricks and becomes another house.

-Since Entropy is Black-Matter Energy oriented and Black Matter is negatively electrical charged, one way for assessing Entropy on the bio-plane is to measure electrical charge.
+Since Negentropy is Black-Matter Energy oriented and Black Matter is negatively electrical charged, one way for assessing Negentropy on the bio-plane is to measure electrical charge.

 Nature has created the perfect ambience, which is a balance of Black and White Matter or Strong and Weak forces.
 A balanced state of White Matter energy and Black Matter energy is what we call stability, sustainability and harmony.
 The natural rhythm is maintained.
 When this equilibrium is lost, diseases occur.